-Grieving Mother Screams At Trump — Seething Gun Control Reprimands Aim At Trump In Florida Shooting Aftermath
+Many Blame Trump, Hit His Tweets As Families Grieve For Florida School Shooting Victims

 — CNN Newsroom (@CNNnewsroom) February 15, 2018

-The 19-year-old arrested for the Florida shooting, Nicolas Cruz,, had obtained the gun legally that he used to take the lives of 17 people.
-With all the reporting on Cruz’s disturbing and troubling social media posts, Trump focused on mental illness, where others choose gun control as the root of this horrific event.
-Trump tweeted today:
+The 19-year-old arrested for the Florida shooting, Nikolas Cruz, had legally obtained the gun that he used to take the lives of 17 people.
+With all the reporting on Cruz’s disturbing and troubling social media posts, Trump focused on mental illness, while others chose gun control as the root of this horrific event.
+Trump tweeted today,

 “So many signs that the Florida shooter was mentally disturbed, even expelled from school for bad and erratic behavior.
 Neighbors and classmates knew he was a big problem.”